 Our senior management team are good listeners and great motivators.
-Perhaps most important of all, they have a shared, genuine desire to change our clients’ lives for the better.
+Perhaps most important of all, they have a shared, genuine desire to change people’s lives for the better.
 Their hard work and dedication is our organisation’s strength.

 Waseem has worked for the Nazareth Trust for the past decade as Chief Financial Officer and more recently took on the role of Deputy CEO.
 He has an extensive background in Economics and Accounting and studied first at Tel Aviv University and later at Harvard.
 He is a member of the CFO Forum and the Institute of Certified Public Accountants.
 In 2014 Waseem won the Oren Steinberg grant for Young & Excellent CFOs.

 Maha is a local Nazarene and is the Director and Founder of Nazareth Village.
 Having served the Nazareth Trust in various positions for over two decades, her vast experience and specialised business and administrative training allow Maha to navigate the operational challenges she faces that come with managing a project of this size and influence.
 Her work at Nazareth Village not only touches the local community, but reaches out to the global Christian family.

 As Spiritual Director of the Nazareth Trust, Frank focuses on strengthening the emotional and spiritual well-being of the staff, patients, students and volunteers of the Nazareth Trust.
 He has an MA in Christian Ethics from Heythrop College, University of London, and served as General Secretary of the Free Churches Group based in London.
 Frank was born and raised in South Africa, where he held various positions related to conflict resolution, peace-building, healing, forgiveness and reconciliation.